ouillie/terminalle/docs/README.md

 # Optional: Enable auto-start.
 #           Starts the server automatically (window hidden) on login
-#           and restarts automatically (also hidden) if exited.
+#           and restarts automatically on toggle if closed.
 $ terminalle auto

 # Optional: Disable auto-start.